 Stitches will be removed after four days – once they’re out, the swelling and discolouration around your eyes will gradually subside.

 No, we can help to rejuvenate the appearance of your eyes but it’s not possible to completely remove under eye bags.
-We will be able to discuss what results can be achieved when you attend your initial consultation.
+We will be able to discuss what results can be achieved when you attend your free consultation.

 There are risks with all surgery and it’s important to know what they are so that you can make an informed decision.
 To minimise risks it’s important to work with experienced plastic surgeons.

 No, once your scars have healed there should be no visible signs of eyelid surgery.
 The shape of your eyes usually do not change and so people will not notice that you have had anything done.

 Every patient is different.
 By understanding the results you would like to achieve we can give you appropriate advice and guidance.